My Tokyo Guide

 Main content starts here.

-The closest access point is Yoyogi Station via the JR Yamanote, JR Chuo Line, JR Sobu Line, and Tokyo Metro Oedo Line.
+The closest access point is Yoyogi Station via the JR Yamanote Line, JR Chuo Line, JR Sobu Line, and Toei Oedo Line.

 From Haneda Airport: 50 minutes by train.